econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/how-it-works.md

 ## Bonding curve, state transition, and more

-When a new emojicoin launches, its trading mechanics are dictated by a bonding curve where the price of the emojicion is a function of circulating supply.
+When a new emojicoin launches, its trading mechanics are dictated by a bonding curve where the price of the emojicoin is a function of circulating supply.
 Specifically, the bonding curve is implemented as a concentrated liquidity automated market maker (CLAMM) with a single price range.